remihuigen/keukensenmeer/README.md

 The new file is automatically picked up by build config, api and page routes, making the project available under `<APP_URL>/projecten/[filename-without-extension]`.

+#### HRM support

+When starting local development, chokidar will watch the `/data/projects/` directory for any new, removed or changed files, and automatically regenerate the project index file.

+Thus you don't need to restart the development server when adding or modifying project files.

 ## Deployment

 This project is deployed to Cloudflare Workers using NuxtHub.
 Deployment is fully automated through